 McAllen disc golf field faces property rezoning

-Disc golf enthusiasts in McAllen could soon lose their favorite filed to a technology company.
+Disc golf enthusiasts in McAllen could soon lose their favorite field to a technology company.

 Scott McFarland — a disc golf athlete and business owner — said the disc golf course in south McAllen on Ware Road and Neuhaus Drive is the largest one in the Rio Grande Valley.